open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspectolerationsindex">tolerations</a></b></td>
         <td>[]object</td>
         <td>
           Toleration to schedule OpenTelemetry Collector pods.
-This is only relevant to daemonsets, statefulsets and deployments<br/>
+This is only relevant to daemonset, statefulset, and deployment mode<br/>
         </td>
         <td>false</td>
       </tr><tr>